MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/posts-conversations.md

 If another user changes a value on a post you're working on, you'll be notified through the user interface that the post was refreshed and you'll see the most recent version.
 Make sure your planned action still makes sense when you try to perform it.

-To build custom [!INCLUDE[pn_microsoft_power_bi](../includes/pn-microsoft-power-bi.md)] reports about how efficiently your team engages on social media, see [Get the Power BI content pack for Microsoft Social Engagement](get-content-pack-for-power-bi.md).
+To build custom [!INCLUDE[pn_microsoft_power_bi](../includes/pn-microsoft-power-bi.md)] reports about how efficiently your team engages on social media, see [Get the Power BI content pack for Market Insights](get-content-pack-for-power-bi.md).

 <a name="conversationView"></a>
 ### See the conversations with an author